How to scale Docker Containers with Docker-Compose

 How to get up and running

-Once you've cloned the project to your host we can now start our demo project.
+Once you've cloned the project to your host, we can start our demo project.
 Easy!
 Navigate to the directory in which you cloned the project.
-Run the following commands from this directory
+Run the following commands from this directory.

 docker-compose up -d

-The docker-compose command will pull the images from Docker Hub and then link them together based on the information inside the docker-compose.yml file.
-This will create ports, links between containers, and configure applications as required.
-After the command completes we can now view the status of our stack
+The docker-compose command will pull the images from Docker Hub and link them together based on the information inside the docker-compose.yml file.
+This will create ports and links between containers and configure applications as required.
+After the command completes, we can now view the status of our stack.

 docker-compose ps

-Verify our service is running by either curlng the IP from the command line or view the IP from a web browser.
-You will notice that the each time you run the command the number of times seen is stored in the Redis Database which increments.
+Verify our service is running by either curling the IP from the command line or viewing the IP from a web browser.
+You will notice that each time you run the command, the number of times seen is stored in the Redis Database, which increments.
 The hostname is also reported.

 Curling from the command line